albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 |Insert Procedure| Insert Procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Active if clicked on a waypoint of the procedure preview (see :ref:`button-preview-all-procs` and :doc:`SEARCHPROCS`).
+Active if clicked on a waypoint of the procedure preview (see :ref:`preview-all-procs` and :doc:`SEARCHPROCS`).
-Allows to add a SID, STAR or approch procedure with their respective transitions to the flight plan.
+Allows to add a SID, STAR or approach procedure with their respective transitions to the flight plan.

 .. _add-position-to-flight-plan: